gbpoole/gbpSID/docs/install.rst

 Installation
 ============

-To aquire and build this library, you will need to have :code:`git` and :code:`cmake` installed.
+To acquire and build this library, you will need to have :code:`git` and :code:`cmake` installed.
 You may also want one-or-more of the following optional 3rd-party libraries:

 * an MPI distribution (eg. OpenMPI)